jason-devcode/design_patterns/concepts/SOLID_Principles.md

 **Liskov Substitution Principle:**
 A subclass must be able to replace its base class without altering the behavior expected by the client.
+For a subclass to comply with this principle, it must meet the following requirements:

+1. The typing of the parameters of a subclass method must be the same or use abstractions of the typing of the same method in the superclass.
+2. The return type of a subclass method must be the same or an extension of the return type used in the method in the superclass.
+3. A subclass method must not throw exception types that are not expected to be thrown by the method in the superclass, as this changes the behavior expected by the method's client.
+4. A subclass must not strengthen the preconditions.
+5. A subclass must not weaken the preconditions.
+6. The invariants of the superclass must be preserved; invariants are conditions under which an object makes sense.
+7. A subclass must not be able to modify private fields of the superclass.

 **Interface Segregation Principle:**